 7 strategies to retain employees longer

-No single strategy can guarantee employees will choose to stay longer with the organisation.
-But modern leadership principles, combined with focused drivers of retention will not only help reduce the turnover rate, but also increase the organisation’s productivity.
+No single strategy can guarantee employees will choose to stay longer with the organization.
+But modern leadership principles, combined with focused drivers of retention will not only help reduce the turnover rate, but also increase the organization’s productivity.
 Consider the following seven strategies to improve the employee experience and help employees want to stay.

 1. Immerse employees in the culture